 Anyone concerned by potential misconduct is encouraged to report this and contact the Inspector General's Office (IGO).

 Anyone can contact the IGO if they have concerns or information about possible misconduct by any UNHCR staff member or other person/entities with a contractual relationship with UNHCR.
 Anyone can contact the IGO if they have reason to believe that a staff member or another person associated with UNHCR has not behaved correctly.
+You can learn more about the Inspector General’s Office here.

 Contacting the Inspector General’s Office (IGO)